r3ds3ctor/EmailScraper/README.md

-# EmailScraper
+# EmailScraper v2

 ## Description
-**EmailScraper** is a Python tool designed to extract email addresses from a given website efficiently.
-Unlike traditional scrapers, this tool focuses exclusively on email extraction and does not follow internal links or scrape additional pages.
+EmailScraper v2 is an enhanced Python tool designed to extract email addresses from websites while crawling internal links up to a specified depth.
+Unlike traditional scrapers, this tool dynamically follows internal links, collects new email addresses in real-time, and stores all extracted data in structured files.
+The script ensures stability, optimized crawling, and efficient progress tracking.

+## Updates & Enhancements
+Recursion Control: The user can specify the depth of crawling using -r X. If not specified, it defaults to 1 level.
+<< Optimized Progress Bar: Now, only one progress bar is shown per recursion level, keeping output clean and readable.
+<< Automatic Data Storage: Emails and links are progressively saved into EmailExtracted.txt and links.txt.
+<< Background Execution & Stability: Crawling runs smoothly, avoiding crashes due to HTML parsing errors.
+<< Graceful Exit with Ctrl+C: If interrupted, the script saves progress before exiting.
+<< Content-Type Validation: Ensures only valid HTML pages are processed, preventing crashes on non-HTML responses.

 ## Features
 - **Email Extraction**: Detects and extracts email addresses using a robust regular expression.